JustinGOSSES/SurViz_dcjs_googleform/README.md

 ## Authored by
 Justin Gosses

+## Dataset
+Currently using a survey on the data visualization community found here: <a href="https://github.com/emeeks/data_visualization_survey">https://github.com/emeeks/data_visualization_survey</a>

 ## About
 This is a series of charts representing questions of a survey.
 All the charts are linked.
 When the user clicks on one bar or slice of a pie chart, it will filter all the other charts.
 Currently, long-form fill-in-the-blank ansers are not linked to the rest of the charts.
 This could be easily changed.